krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

     <figcaption>Arch of Constantine</figcaption>
 </div>

-We started our sightseeing tour with a guided tour at 2:00pm with the mighty Colosseum.
+We started our sightseeing tour with a guided tour at 2:00 pm with the mighty Colosseum.
 We were told to wait near the massive Arch of Constantine.
 After getting a quick nap on the walled edges of the area, we merged with our tour guide.
 In all the tours, they provided a radio with headphones so that we could hear the guides' voice even if they were further away and in case we got separated.
 By far one of the best ideas that should be incorporated in all guided tours in my opinion.

 The Colosseum was build to be a combat arena between not only gladiators but between combatants vs animals and other combat based shows as well.
-It had 2 main entrances that were along the principal axis of the structure that were used so that the combatants would make a grand entrance.
+It had 2 main entrances that were along the principal axis of the structure that was used so that the combatants would make a grand entrance.
 Per my recollection, each entry gate to the building allowed a certain class of Roman citizen that was determined based on a wooden tablet that they would carry with them.
 These tablets allowed them entry to many of the free public events that were hosted by the nobles and rich citizens.

 <div class="row">
     <div class="4u 12u$(mobile) item">